The Last of Us: Video games

-The Last of Us Part II was released for PlayStation 4 on June 19, 2020.
+The Last of Us Part II was released for the PlayStation 4 on June 19, 2020.
+A remastered version, titled The Last of Us Part II Remastered, was released for the PlayStation 5 in January 2024 and Windows in April 2025.
 Four years after the events of the first game, Abby Anderson tracks down and kills Joel as revenge for murdering her father, the head Firefly surgeon.
 Ellie and her girlfriend Dina set out for Seattle to track down Abby.
 Over the course of three days, Ellie kills several of Abby's friends, while Abby befriends Lev, who has been branded an apostate after defying the traditions of the religious cult Seraphites.
 After Abby discovers her friends dead, she tracks down Ellie and overpowers her, but spares them at Lev's insistence.
 Several months later, Ellie and Dina are living on a farm.
 Ellie sets out to find Abby again in Santa Barbara; she discovers Abby and Lev captured and forces Abby to fight.
 Ellie overpowers her but has a change of heart and lets her live.
 Abby and Lev sail to the Fireflies, while Ellie returns to the farmhouse and finds it empty.

-The Last of Us Part I was released for PlayStation 5 on September 2, 2022, and is scheduled to release for Windows on March 28, 2023.
+The Last of Us Part I was released for the PlayStation 5 on September 2, 2022, and for Windows on March 28, 2023.
 It is a remake of the first game, featuring revised gameplay, overhauled artificial intelligence, improved performance, and expanded accessibility options.

-An untitled standalone multiplayer game—a sequel to the multiplayer mode of the original—is in development.